 About the University of Mississippi

-The University of Mississippi is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master’s, specialist, first professional, and doctoral degrees.
+The University of Mississippi is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master’s, specialist, first professional, graduate certificates, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Mississippi.
 The commission is to be contacted if there is evidence that appears to support the university’s significant noncompliance with a requirement or standard.

 The institution as a whole and, where appropriate, its subdivisions are recognized by regional and national organizations and accrediting agencies.
 The following is a list of academic programs that are accredited by professional accrediting agencies.